MusaShah100/AI-Virtual-Mouse/README.md

 ## 📄 License

-This project is open-source and available for anyone to use and modify.
+This project is licensed under the [MIT License](LICENSE).

+If you use this project, **you must provide attribution** by stating:
+> "This project is based on code created by Moosa Ali – [https://github.com/MusaShah100/AI-Virtual-Mouse]".

 ---